CitizenGardens/multiplicity/README.md

-# Substrates – Stand‑alone Formalization & Rust Engine Core
+Multiplicity Substrates – Formalization & Rust Engine Core

 This directory contains the core formally verified dynamics for the Multiplicity Sovereign Core framework.
 It adheres to the strict **Sedona Spine** policy:
 - No `sorry` placeholders in core proofs.